Administrative & Staff Job Classifications

 Series: Public Safety – Police Officer

-The Corporal is the third level of a five-level public safety – police officer series.
+The Corporal is the third level of a six-level public safety – police officer series.
 Incumbents perform full performance commission squad leader police officer duties in controlling and analyzing crime scenes, establishing and maintaining order, identifying and enforcing campus violations, and conducting proactive public relations with students, the public and employees.
 The Corporal is distinguished from the Police Office by its responsibility for performing squad leader duties.
 The Corporal is distinguished from the Police Sergeant, which has supervisory responsibility over a shift or section.

 TYPICAL CLASS ESSENTIAL DUTIES